Chan Parker

 Chan Woods (born Beverly Delores Berg, also known as Chan Richardson; 29 June 1925 – 9 September 1999), was a common-law wife of jazz musician Charlie Parker.
 She later married musician Phil Woods.

 She was born in New York City to an inter-religious couple; her father, a producer of vaudeville shows, was Jewish, while her mother, a dancer in Florenz Ziegfeld's Midnight Frolic, was not.
-Adopting the name "Chan Richardson," Parker became a nightclub dancer.
+Adopting the name "Chan Richardson", Chan became a nightclub dancer.
 An early jazz enthusiast, she was romantically connected in the 1940s and early 1950s with jazz musicians Johnny Bothwell and later Don Lanphere.